mapo80/ds4sd-docling-tableformer-onnx/dotnet/TableFormerTorchSharpSdk/README.md

 Bootstrap utilities for replicating Docling's TableFormer artifact handling in .NET.

+The SDK targets **.NET 9.0** and ships with TorchSharp 0.105.x and SkiaSharp 3.119.x to mirror Docling's preprocessing and inference stack.

+## Requirements
+- .NET 9 SDK installed and available on the `PATH`.
+- Access to the Python reference scripts in `tableformer-docling` for regenerating parity snapshots.

 ## Features
 - Download the canonical TableFormer artifacts for a given variant from Hugging Face.
 - Load and validate `tm_config.json` with the same rules used by Docling's Python implementation.